osuchanglab/autoANI/README.md

 # History

+v2.0.0 - 2016-12-06 - Major update.
+No longer requires Bio::DB::EUtilities.
+Not compatible with previous version.

 v1.3.0 - 2016-11-15 - Now throw away chunks at end of contigs (those that would be <1kb).
 Should improve accuracy for highly fragmented genomes.

 v1.2.1 - 2016-09-21 - Added better SGE support/notes.
 SGE support is only available at Oregon State University on the [CGRB infrastructure.](https://shell.cgrb.oregonstate.edu)